 All surface (NQ diameter) core is split prior to sampling and most core is retained for possible future examination.
-All underground core (AQ/ ATQK / BQ diameter) is sampled whole, and the remainder completely discarded.
-Sampling is governed by ore-waste zones, lithology contacts and mineralisation styles though it is noted that the mineralisation at Navan is extremely variable in its distribution and textural styles, so it is impossible to aim for strict homogeneity in material sampled.
-Sample length typically ranges from 0.3 to 3m and averages around 1.5m.
+All underground core (AQTK / BQ diameter) is sampled whole, and the remainder completely discarded.
+Sampling intervals are governed by ore-waste zones, lithological contacts and mineralisation styles.
+Itis noted that the mineralisation at Tara Mines is extremely variable in its distribution and textural styles, so it is impossible to aim for strict homogeneity in material sampled.
+Zones of mineralisation are sampled in their entirety, with 'buffer samples' of waste taken either side of these zones.
+Sample length typically ranges from 0.3m to 3m and averages around 1.6m.
 All samples are recorded in mineral logs where textural styles and a visual estimate of Zn+Pb% recorded.
-Although a very large emphasis is placed on recording the geology and grades of development faces at Navan and this material is used for interpretation, it is not currently used for resource grade estimation.
-Core loss is minimal at Tara however, when encountered is recorded in the core tray and in logging.
+The geology and estimated combined grade of all development faces are mapped and recorded and this information is used for geological interpretation, however it is not currently used for resource grade estimation.
+No samples are collected for assay.